-Los Angeles Intellectual Property Due Diligence Attorneys
+Los Angeles Intellectual Property Due Diligence Lawyer

 Mergers and acquisitions often involve the transfer of intellectual property rights from the company acquired to a new parent company.
 In the process, the parent company can be held liable for any unlicensed or unauthorized use of trademarks, copyrights, or patents on the part of the company to be acquired.
 Additionally, it’s important for a parent company to know what the value of the acquired company’s intellectual property portfolio is and if anything in it needs patenting.